-During the years ended December 31, 2013, 2012 and 2011, revenue from our customers in the automotive industry accounted for approximately 16%, 17% and 17%, respectively, of our consolidated revenue.
+During the years ended December 31, 2014, 2013 and 2012, revenue from our customers in the automotive industry accounted for approximately 14%, 16% and 17%, respectively, of our consolidated revenue.
 Historically, U.S. auto manufacturers have been negatively impacted during times of economic downturns and recession, resulting in significant reductions in vehicle sales requiring the auto manufacturers to cut costs.
-While the condition of the automotive industry has improved in recent periods, further cost-cutting, a lack of sufficient funding or a decision to cease or reduce contract awards to us, could adversely affect our business and financial condition.
+A decline in the volume of business from automotive customers could adversely affect our business and financial condition.

-For the years ended December 31, 2013, 2012 and 2011, revenue from the U.S. Government represented approximately 10%, 12% and 14% of our consolidated revenue, respectively.
+For the years ended December 31, 2014, 2013 and 2012, revenue from the U.S. Government represented approximately 9%, 10% and 12% of our consolidated revenue, respectively.
 However, the revenue was derived from a number of separate contracts with a variety of government agencies we regard as separate customers.
 Government contracts are subject to various uncertainties, restrictions and regulations, including oversight audits by government representatives and profit and cost controls.
 If we fail to comply with all of the applicable regulations, requirements or laws, our existing contracts with the government could be terminated and our ability to seek future government contracts or subcontracts could be adversely affected.
 In addition, the funding of government contracts is subject to Congressional appropriations.
 Budget decisions made by the U.S. Government are outside of our control and could result in a reduction or elimination of contract funding.
 A shift in government spending to other programs in which we are not involved or a reduction in general government spending could have a negative impact on our financial condition.
 The U.S. Government is under no obligation to maintain funding for or to continue to fund our contracts or subcontracts.